StarManTheGamer/poly-newdocs/docs/objects/effects/SpotLight.md

 # SpotLight

-PointLight is a source of light emitting in a specific direction and angle that can be placed in the world.
+:polytoria-SpotLight: SpotLight is a source of light emitting in a specific direction and angle that can be placed in the world.

 {{ inherits("DynamicInstance") }}